AJS-development/OpenAgar/README.md

 #### Can I make a fork?
 Yes, you may.

-#### The account limit is reached!
-And I want to use this very badly
-There are exceptions, meaning there is still ways to use with the limit reached.
-In order to qualify, you must either:

-1. Contribute to the __code__, and have changes accepted or
-2. Create 3 plugins or
-3. Host a server for OpenAgar Stats (And who does this will get an extra key to register)

 #### I want to post a server to stats, however I am worried over ddos attacks and other things
 Statistics will not show your ip, minimising ddos attacks.
 Also, OpenAgar is made to handle them.
 It will detect those attacks and mitigate them.
+DDOSers have no life.

 #### Why are some files encrypted?
 Some files are encrypted because they are needed to secure things such as sockets, or because they use our assets (our servers, other resources...).

-## Another Note
-This game is different and is not Agar.io or Ogar.
-It is similar, but very different.
-We are making a unique game.